-And now for today’s story on the Sikorsky Sweater Girls, which first appeared in the press on February 11th of 1943.
+And now for today’s story on the Sikorsky Sweater Girls, which first appeared in the press on February 11, 1943.
 This was the height of World War II, and since so many American men were overseas fighting at the time, women were recruited to work in the factories to help with the war effort.

 On this date, 53 women were fired from the Vought-Sikorsky Aircraft division of United Aircraft Corporation in Bridgeport, Connecticut.
 The reason?
 Very simple.
 The women were wearing sweaters, which was against corporate policy.

 Now, I should point out that wearing a sweater was not against the rules for all women employed by the company – only for those that worked on the production line.
 If a woman worked in a clerical position, sweaters were completely acceptable.

 Keep in mind that this was during the height of the Hollywood Sweater Girl phenomenon.
 Women on the big screen wore tight-fitting sweaters with bullet bras to accentuate their curves.
 I’ll let you use your imagination to figure out which curves of the female form I’m referring to.
 And, as with many other trends created by celebrities, the sweater fad spread to the general population.